 #7 Defenders Prickle Strip Dig Stopper

-This plastic mesh has spikes which cause discomfort to pets and wildlife when they try to dig, making them stop.
+This plastic mesh has spikes that cause discomfort to pets and wildlife when they try to dig, making them stop.
 As it sits under the soil, it’s unobtrusive and humane, yet allows plants to grow.

 Strips can be cut to size with scissors and hooked together to cover a larger area.
-These plastic pest repellent strips can be in-place year-round to protect plants in pots and containers, flower beds and vegetable gardens.
+These plastic pest repellent strips can be in place year-round to protect plants in pots and containers, flower beds and vegetable gardens.

 #8 Grease poles